henrypoydar/evernote-editor/README.md

 ## TODO

-* Editing first by finding
-* Tags on creation?
+* Store tags on creation
-* Specs are pretty thin.
+* Specs are a bit thin.
 Stubbing/expecting the thrift stuff is cumbersome.
-* Better exception handling.
-With specs.
 * Travis-ify